 Quantifying the impact of European Food Banks

-FEBA invited its entire membership to an online meeting with a two-fold purpose: taking stock of the achievements of YEAR 1 and giving an outlook to the goals and activities envisaged for YEAR 2.
-During an open and lively discussion, the Food Bank representatives had the opportunity to exchange their views and pose questions to the Project Team comprising FEBA and external experts.
+FEBA invited its entire membership to an online meeting with a two-fold purpose: taking stock of the achievements of YEAR-2 and giving an outlook to the goals and activities envisaged for YEAR-3, which are closely released to the feedback received from the members.
+37 participants from 24 countries joined the session, during which the improved data collection platform and its new features have been presented in a live demo, thus giving guidance to the attendees on how to navigate on the website.
+During an open and lively discussion, the Food Bank representatives then had the opportunity to exchange their views and pose questions to the Project Team comprising FEBA and external experts.

 With the support of